Accurate data is healthy data. And healthy data is vital to any successful GIS implementation!

 New in 2019, Esri is offering a data readiness check for Indoors.
 Consult with an Esri expert to see if your building data is ready to be migrated into the Indoors data model.
 Check out these comments from past participants.

 Don't miss this opportunity to check the health of your data.
-Sign up for a free appointment with an Esri industry expert.Government Transportation Departments of Transportation Electric and Gas Petroleum Water Utilities Land Records ArcGIS Indoors Esri Roads and Highways ArcGIS Pipeline Referencing Esri Roads and Highways Extension
+Sign up for a free appointment with an Esri industry expert.Government Transportation Departments of Transportation Electric and Gas Petroleum Water Utilities Land Records ArcGIS Indoors ArcGIS Roads and Highways ArcGIS Pipeline Referencing Esri Roads and Highways Extension